BFF Editing

 Their experienced and sensitive hands search out and find those tight, strained, knotted, or misaligned places.
 And they alternate between soothing and digging into your muscles - often finding WAY more issues than you had any idea were there.

-if you remain tense, defensive and resistant, very little will be accomplished, and you'll leave in not much better shape than you came.
+This can certainly cause discomfort in the short run.
+And if you remain tense, defensive and resistant, very little will be accomplished, and you'll leave in not much better shape than you came.

 Likewise, you won't experience any lasting benefit from an entirely pleasant, soothing experience on the massage table.
 Sure it feels nice now, but it isn't helping to unknot your muscles.